The CSFTA Constitution and bylaws

 SCORING

-1. Scoring is two points for a knockdown, one point for hitting metal, zero points for a miss.
-It is the responsibility of team captains to ensure that cards are filled out correctly & legibly.
-A team’s score will be the total of the four best scores of the official team members.
+2. Scoring is two points for a knockdown, one point for hitting the metal plate, zero points for a miss.
+It is the responsibility of team captains to ensure that scorecards are filled out correctly & legibly.
+A team’s score will be the total of the four best scores of the six selected team members.

-• 5.2.
-To win the individual championship title, any competitor must compete as a bona fide team shooter at least once for their scores to count.
+5.1.
+To win the individual championship title, a competitor must compete as a bona fide team shooter at least once for their scores to be valid.

 SHOOT RULES